-Action research in the field of nutrition/nutrition education is presented.
+Action research in nutrition/nutrition education is presented.
 Students develop and present an action research project utilizing skills and knowledge gained from all graduate courses.
 Prerequisite: student's final semester with a maximum of four other credits needed for completion of the degree.
 Prerequisite: NED647.